mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 <a name="000"></a>
 #### 0:00 start of recording

 In the first early morning [zazen](glossary#zazen), I said, “to deport oneself in  [samādhi](glossary#samadhi).”
-I have to correct this term: “to *disport*,” not “deport”.
-(Disport: to enjoy oneself unrestrainedly; to frolic.)
+I have to correct this term: “to *disport*,” not “deport”. (*Disport* is defined as “to enjoy oneself unrestrainedly; to frolic”.)
 That’s why maybe I said after that, “playing freely.”
 That is to disport.

-Today, I would like to explain what part of one’s life does [karma](glossary#karma) occupy.
+Today, I would like to explain what part of one’s life [karma](glossary#karma) occupies.
 This is pretty difficult to explain, but let’s return to Twelve Chain Causation, okay?
 (The Twelve-Linked Chain of Causation, also known as the Twelve Links of [Dependent Origination](glossary#dependent-origination))

-Let me say them again; please remember:
+Let me [review the links] again; please remember:

-First is *ignorance*, *avidyā*.
+First is *ignorance*: [in [Sanskrit](glossary#sanskrit),] *avidyā*.

 And *saṃskāra*: This is the first stage of movement, psychologically or physically.
 This is human process and function.

-Next, *consciousness*, and *name and form*. (#3 *vijñāna* is consciousness; #4 *nāmarūpa* is name-and-form.)
-This is [that] all beings exist and we understand [them] through the name and form.
+Next, *consciousness*, and *name and form*. (#3 *vijñāna* is *consciousness*; #4 *nāmarūpa* is name-and-form.)
+This is [that] all beings exist and we understand [them] through the *name and form*.

-Fifth is *six consciousnesses*, six senses. (*Āyatana*)
+Fifth is *six consciousnesses*, six senses.
+(In Sanskrit, *Āyatana*.)

-Sixth is *tangibility*; *touch*. (*Sparśa* in [Sanskrit](glossary#sanskrit), or *phassa* in Pali.
+Sixth is *tangibility*; *touch*. (*Sparśa* in Sanskrit, or *phassa* in Pali.
 More commonly in English, *contact*.)

 Seventh is *reception*, or *feeling*. (*Vedanā*)

 Eighth is *craving*. (*Taṇhā* in Pali.)

 Ninth is, what would you say, *grasping*.
-(Grasping: *Upādāna*; also *clinging* or *attachment*.
-Literally, “fueling the fires”.)
+(Grasping is *upādāna* in Sanskrit and Pail.
+Also *clinging* or *attachment*.
+It literally means, “fueling the fires”.)

 Tenth is *existence*.
 In Sanskrit we say *bhava*. *Bhava* in Sanskrit is *being*.
 When you say *being*, that being consists of already a system of subject and object; this is the picture of being.
 Do you understand?
 This is a *being*; we call this *being*, or *existence*.
-If you use a term *existence* or *being*, it’s already something consisting of subject and object.
-In other words, [dualism](glossary#dualism).
+If you use a term *existence* or *being*, it’s already something consisting of subject and object; in other words, [dualism](glossary#dualism).
 This is existence, or being.
 That’s why yesterday I told you, we are already seated at the table, in the relationship, subject and object.
 I am here, that’s why I can see that here is a table; that’s why I can see the table itself.
 So that means already *existence*.
 So table always is something existent, something being.
 That means subject, object: dualism.
 That is the tenth; I will explain this one too.

 And the others are *birth* (*jāti*), and last one is *old age and death* (*jarāmaraṇa*).

 In this Twelve Chain Causation, *karma* is the second one, *saṃskāra*, and also the tenth, *bhava*.
-Only two things: *bhava*, existence and being, and also *saṃskāra*.
-Just these two are karma.
+Only two things: *bhava*, which is *existence* and *being*, and also *saṃskāra*.
+Just these two are *karma*.
 Remember this.

 #### 5:35

-And also *mumyo* – [the Japanese word for the] first one, *ignorance* – and also *craving* and *grasping*, those three are *klesha* in Sanskrit: *delusion*. *Klesha* means *affliction*.
-Because yesterday I told you that *mumyo* – ignorance, *avidyā* – is that which we are doomed not to understand.
+And *mumyo* – [the Japanese word for the] first one, *ignorance* – and also *craving* and *grasping*, those three are *klesha* in Sanskrit: *delusion*. *Klesha* means *affliction*.
+This is because, yesterday I told you that *mumyo* – *ignorance*, *avidyā* – is that which we are “doomed” not to understand.
 “Doomed” means fated.
-We are doomed not to understand what the truth is, as it is.
-We don’t understand, intellectually.
-We are all always there, but we don’t understand.
+We are “doomed” not to understand what the truth is, as it is.
+We are all always there, but we don’t understand, intellectually.
 We are “doomed” not to understand truth as it is.
-This is what is called “pain”: affliction.
+This is what is called *pain*: *affliction*.
 That’s why [Buddha](glossary#buddha) says life is characterized by [*suffering*](glossary#suffering).
 This is really suffering.
 But we cannot stop it – because we are already there.
-So even though intellectually we don’t understand, still we feel, anyway, and also we want to know.
-We want to know but we cannot understand, that’s why that is affliction, suffering.
+So even though intellectually we don’t understand, still we feel [it], and we want to know.
+We want to know but we cannot understand, that’s why that is *affliction*, *suffering*.
 This is the basic, basic nature of human being.
 That’s why first [there is] *avidyā*, ignorance.

 And *avidyā*, ignorance; and *craving*, *grasping*; this is what is called *klesha*, delusion.